 Object Description The RADIUS server number.
 Click to navigate to detailed statistics for this server.
 IP Address The IP address of this server.
 Authentication Port UDP port number for authentication.
 Authentication Status The current status of the server.
 Disabled The server is disabled.
 Not Ready The server is enabled, but IP communication is not yet up and running.
 The server is enabled, IP communication is up and running, and the RADIUS module is ready to accept access attempts.
+Access attempts.
 Access attempts were made to this server, but it did not reply within the configured timeout.
-The server has temporarily been disabled, but will get re-enabled when the dead-time expires.
+The server has temporarily been disabled, but will get re-enabled when (X seconds the dead time expires.
+The number of seconds left before the dead-time expires.
 The number of seconds left before this occurs is displayed in parentheses.
 This state is only reachable when more than one server is enabled.